FATE ONE: A Prophecy

 “Come by the mansion at 5AM tomorrow morning,” she directs.
 “I shall have everything ready by then for you, including deposit.”

 Confusion takes him momentarily, but shakes it off.
-Any promise of coin from her usually indicates a good payout—but paired with high stakes.
+Any promise of coin from her usually indicates a good payout—paired with high stakes.

 “Get your rest for tonight,” she orders casually.
-“May your mares keep their distance this eve.”
+“May mares keep their distance this eve.”

 “Thank you, Miss Requiem,” he bows again.
 As she leaves, he passes a hard sigh.